jennasaikaly/notetaker/README.md

   ## Description

-  For this challenge, we have to create an application called Note Taker that can be used to write and save notes.
-The app uses an Express.js backend and saves and retrieves note data from a JSON file.
-We were provided with front-end starter code, so our job was to build the back end, connect the two and then deploy the entire application to Heroku.
+  For this challenge, I had to create an application called Note Taker that can be used to write and save notes.
+The app uses an Express.js back-end and saves and retrieves note data from a JSON file.
+I was provided with front-end starter code, so my job was to build the back-end, connect the two and then deploy the entire application to Heroku.